Using AI in EHS: AI Use Cases and the Future of Intelligent Tech with Cority

 What are some common use cases for AI within EHS?

-Recent research published by Verdantix has shown that there are 5 distinct use cases within EHS/ESG that are most desired by users;
+Recent research from Verdantix has identified 5 distinct use cases within EHS/ESG that are most desired by users:

 1. AI Assistants: Providing data analysis and insights or performing summary generation